AlphaAbdo/iComplex/README.md

 # Interface Controls

+## UI Window

-The user interface (UI) of the iComplex project provides an intuitive control panel for manipulating various aspects of the fractal visualization and computation.
+The user interface (UI) of the iComplex project offers an intuitive control panel for manipulating various aspects of fractal visualization and computation.
+The UI is launched each frame in `IMGUI_Loop.cpp:parallelLoop`, which forwards the execution commands to `betaWindow.cpp:launchUI`.
 Below is an overview of the key UI components:

-1. Docking Position and Graph
+### Docking Position and Graph

-   - Drag Here / Docking Position: Allows the UI panel to be freely moved or docked in different parts of the window.
+- **Drag Here / Docking Position**: This feature allows the UI panel to be freely moved or docked in different parts of the window, providing flexibility in layout.

-   - Graph Display: This shows a real-time graphical representation of a particular metric (e.g., performance or data range), with maximum and minimum values dynamically updated.
-Below the graph, a slider allows you to adjust parameters over time.
+- **Graph Display**: Powered by ImPlot, this component shows a real-time graph of FPS, calculated from the `avgLoopTime` variable.
+The FPS is derived by averaging the frame latencies from a queue that sums to approximately one second.
+The graph dynamically updates the maximum and minimum values, and a slider below allows users to adjust the time window (e.g., consistently displaying data for the last 10 seconds).

-2. General Manipulation Panel
+### General Manipulation Panel

-   - Coff[pX]: This section displays and allows modification of complex plane coefficients used in fractal calculations.
+- **Coff[pX] + iCoff[pY]**: This section displays and allows interactive modification (via input or sliding) of the offset coefficients.
+These coefficients represent the projection of the screen's center onto the complex plane, which is essential for accurate fractal calculations.

-   - Scale: Controls the zoom level or scaling factor of the fractal visualization.
+- **Scale**: Adjusts the zoom level, controlling how much of the fractal is visible and influencing the visual detail.

-   - Depth: Specifies the recursion or computation depth, influencing the detail level in the fractal.
+- **Depth**: Sets the maximum computation depth, determining the level of detail and complexity in the fractal rendering.

-3. Precision Selector
+### Precision Selector

-   - Clicking on the Precision dropdown lets the user switch between different levels of floating-point precision (e.g., Float, Double, Double-Float), which affects both performance and visual accuracy.
+- **Precision Dropdown**: Clicking on this dropdown lets the user switch between different levels of floating-point precision (e.g., Float, Double, Double-Float—see `DS_.hpp`), affecting both performance and visual accuracy.

-4. Color Management
+### Color Management

-   - The Color Wheel provides tools to manipulate the color scheme of the fractal.
-Users can choose or randomize colors, adjusting RGB values for custom schemes.
-   - The Randomize Color button allows quick changes to the fractal’s appearance.
+- **Color Wheel**: This tool allows you to adjust and manipulate the fractal's color scheme.
+It doesn't affect performance since color adjustments are calculated directly within the fragment shader, ensuring smooth rendering regardless of changes.

+- **Randomize Color**: A quick way to alter the appearance of the fractal.
+Clicking this button generates a new, randomized color scheme, offering a fresh visual without the need for manual tweaking.

+- **Animation Step**: Controls the internal offsetting of colors in an animated fashion, creating dynamic color shifts over time, adding visual movement to the fractal.

-5. Checkpoints
+### Checkpoints

-   - Users can manage computation states with Checkpoints.
-This feature allows saving and loading specific fractal configurations, useful for reverting to specific views or conditions.
+- **Manage Computation States**: Users can manage computation states with Checkpoints.
+This feature enables the saving and loading of specific fractal configurations, making it easy to revert to desired views or conditions.

-   - Manage Checkpoints provides options for saving and loading checkpoints during the visualization process.
+- **Manage Checkpoints**: This option provides functionalities for saving and loading checkpoints during the visualization process.
+Users can also reorder, delete, and check the positions of their saved configurations for better organization.

+- **Data Storage**: All coordinate data is stored in `checkpoint.json`, ensuring that configurations can be easily accessed and managed.

-6. Rendering Options
+### Rendering Options

+- **Blur Shaders**: Originally implemented as a compute shader, Blur Shaders perform specific transformations on the raw SSBO (Shader Storage Buffer Object) and pass the results to the final SSBO used in the graphical pipeline.
+The menu displays blur shaders that are manually declared in the program.
+This feature enhances the appearance of the final image by adjusting the SSBO, which technically represents a heat map.

-   - Render with CUDA: This toggle enables or disables GPU acceleration using CUDA.
-The user can choose whether to optimize the computation via CUDA for faster rendering of complex fractals.
+- **Render with CUDA**: This toggle allows users to enable or disable GPU acceleration using CUDA.
+Users can choose to optimize computations via CUDA for faster rendering of complex fractals.

-   - Refresh: Manually refreshes the fractal display after changing settings.
+- **Refresh**: This option manually refreshes the fractal display, but it only takes effect when CUDA is being used.

-7. Extra Features
+### Extra Features

+- **Reload Components**: This key feature allows for the dynamic use of both GLSL and CUDA as dynamic libraries, enabling users to reload them without the need for recompilation or relaunching components.
+It preserves the current context of the program and is implemented in parallel, applying changes only if the recompilation is successful.

-   - The Extra Features section provides additional controls like Show Strips Overlay, which adds visual overlays to the fractal display.
+- **Show Strips Overlay**: This control adds visual overlays to the fractal display, enhancing the overall visual experience and providing additional context to the user.

-   - Anchor Background locks the background layer in place while interacting with the fractal view.
+- **Anchor Background**: This feature locks the background layer in place while interacting with the fractal view.
+When enabled, it makes the screen the reference for the plane, rather than the window, allowing the window to serve as a scope for observing the upper complex region.